Smoke & Carbon Monoxide Alarms

 What is the issue?

 Ionization alarms contain a very small amount of radioactive material called Americium-241 which emits alpha particles and low energy gamma rays.
 The alpha particles remain within the alarm; most of the gamma rays escape but don't cause any harm.
 In small quantities, these smoke alarms are safe, but when they are piled in a landfill, the amount of radioactivity becomes more notable.
 Photoelectric smoke alarms and CO detectors are not hazardous but can be recycled.

 Where can it go?

 London Drugs in Saskatoon and Regina are the only locations that accept smoke alarms for recycling.
-Check out our database for more information on items London Drugs accepts for recycling.
+Check out our Waste Reduction Hub for more information.

 What happens after?